ThreeSixtyGiving/standard/documentation/technical/templates-csv.md

+---
+orphan: true # This suppresses warnings that this file is not included in any toc tree
+---
 # 360Giving CSV Templates

 The CSV files listed below can be used as templates to create data to fit the 360Giving Data Standard: